 About the ACLU of North Carolina

 The ACLU-NC brings together litigation, legislative advocacy, communications, and organizing strategies to empower communities and achieve our objectives in major issue areas including criminal law reform, racial justice, LGBTQIA+ equality, reproductive freedom, and the rights of immigrants.
-With nearly 30,000 members and supporters across the state, the ACLU-NC has a staff of more than 20 people with an office in Raleigh.
+With nearly 30,000 members and supporters across the state, the ACLU-NC has a staff of almost 20 people with an office in Raleigh.

 To Be Successful in This Role, the Candidate Will Have

-To Stand Out from Others, You Will Have
+To Stand Out from Others, You Will Have:

-- Fluency in Spanish is a plus but not required
+- Fluency in Spanish is a plus but not required.

 What Else You Should Know